 While we’re all concerned about outdoor air quality, indoor air quality is far more important for your long-term health.
 You likely spend nearly all your time indoors, either at work or at home, which means poor indoor air quality will have a greater impact.
-Here are five things that impact your business’ air quality in Sterling City, TX.
+Here are five things that impact your business’ air quality in San Angelo, TX.

 Proper humidity levels are the key to clean indoor air.
 If there’s too much humidity inside, it creates a breeding ground for mites and spores, but low humidity causes nosebleeds, headaches and dry skin.
 Proper humidity levels range from 30% to 50% for optimal comfort and health.